-Leave the dentures soaking in the container overnight.
+One way to clean your dentures soaking in the container overnight.
 In the morning give them a quick rinse under the tap and they are good to go.

 A lot of people ask me, why they need to take them out at night.
 It’s a good idea to take the dentures out at night because by doing so the gums can rest.
 Dentures especially full ones, sit on the gums, they make pressure the whole day long so it’s good to give the gums a chance to rest at the end of the day.
 I always give the sample of wearing a wrist watch day and night. most of us will remove it at night time.

 But what happens if somebody wants to go to bed with them?
 This is actually very common.
 In these cases, I always advise my patients to remove them at least for an hour a day, maybe when they are having a bath and massage the gums with the index finger to aid blood circulation.

 Make sure to read our next article where I will be answering the most often questions, I get ask in the practice.
 And if you have any question of your own why don’t you give me a call.
 I am also available online on our brand-new Tele Dental service.
 Check out our website and book a time that suits you best.
 Looking forward to hearing from you and answering all your questions

 Article by Mario Viveros, Clinical Dental Technician at Dental Tech Group